quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

     ; Signifies length of the packet_number plus the payload ? length: uint16

-    ; only if present in the header
+    ; only if present in the header.
     ; if correctly using transport:connection_id_updated events,
     ; dcid can be skipped for 1RTT packets
     ? version: QuicVersion